Best Affordable Neighborhoods in Quincy, MA

-Some of the cheapest neighborhoods in Quincy are Merrymount, West Quincy, and Quincy Point.
+Some of the cheapest neighborhoods in Quincy are Merrymount, Quincy Point, and West Quincy.
 These neighborhoods offer some of the lowest rent prices in Quincy, making them ideal for renters on a budget.
-As of June 17, 2025, the average rent in Quincy is $2,544, which is 1.6% higher than last year.
+As of December 17, 2025, the average rent in Quincy is $2,445, which is 0.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Merrymount